How to Write a Business Plan for a Restaurant You Won’t Regret

 Feeding NYC’s 99% instead of its 1% had reminded him what it feels like to do truly purposeful work.
 He shared that while winning awards and stars is a powerful motivator, those decorations generate depression and burnout if they aren’t tied to a grounding purpose.

-This massive transition from traditional, luxurious fine-dining to a paradigm-shifting, plant-based dining experience has opened up a whole new set of peaks to climb, but doing hard work and meeting big challenges when they’re all tied to a deep sense of personal purpose is radically different than enduring the grind for the sake of the grind.
+This massive transition from traditional, luxurious fine-dining to a paradigm-shifting, plant-based dining experience has opened up a whole new set of peaks to climb, but doing hard work and meeting big challenges when they’re all tied to something that deeply matters to you is radically different than enduring the grind for the sake of the grind.
 It’s energizing instead of depleting.

 Whether you’re reinventing an existing business or opening a new one, it is essential to work to build it on a solid foundation that answers the question, “Why does this restaurant matter?”

-At Salt & Roe, answering that question is part of our process for naming a clear and compelling purpose that’s baked into your business plan, and we’ve developed a simple to use plug-and-play business plan template for under $100 that guides you step-by-step in doing so.
+At Salt & Roe, answering that question is part of our process for naming a clear and compelling purpose that’s baked into your business plan, and we’ve developed a simple to use plug-and-play business plan template for $295 that guides you step-by-step in doing so.

 Our goal isn’t just to support you in opening a profitable business.
 Our goal is to support you in opening a profitable business that you’ll still be in love with, energized by, and proud of a decade from now.

-WHY IS KNOWING HOW TO WRITE A BUSINESS PLAN FOR A RESTAURANT SO IMPORTANT TO ITS LONGEVITY?
+WHY IS KNOWING HOW TO WRITE A RESTAURANT BUSINESS PLAN FOR A RESTAURANT SO IMPORTANT?

 First and foremost, business plans are guiding lights for leaders.

-At Salt & Roe, we believe the primary purpose of drafting a business plan is for you to gain clarity on the underlying purpose, credibility, and operational scope of your business venture.
+At Salt & Roe, we believe the primary purpose of drafting a business plan for a food business is for you to gain clarity on the underlying purpose, credibility, and operational scope of your venture.

 In other words, drafting a business plan is the equivalent of a restaurateur doing their homework.

-3. Why should your business exist?
-What is its underlying purpose and the impact you hope it to make on your own life, your team, your guests, and your broader community?
+- Why should your business exist?
+What is the impact you hope it to make on your own life, your team, your guests, and your broader community?

 We can’t create what we can’t see.
 The act of writing a business plan is ultimately an act of detailed visioning.